-It is a violation of the district activity's policy for any student involved in any school-sponsored activity to (1) use, manufacture, or possess a beverage containing alcohol; (2) use, manufacture, or possess tobacco in any form.
+It is a violation of the district activity's policy for any student involved in any school-sponsored activity to (1) use, manufacture, or possess a beverage containing alcohol; (2) use, manufacture, or possess any controlled substance; (3) use manufacture, or possess tobacco in any form.
 An exception will be made if a physician prescribes the controlled substance for their use and the proper procedures are followed.